jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     self.assertEqual(a_list.index('1st', 1), 4)

   the test passes, the second input is the position I want the :ref:`method<functions>` to start from.
-I try the same thing with the other :ref:`assertions<AssertionError>`
+I try the same thing with the other :ref:`assertions<what is an assertion?>`

   .. code-block:: python
     :emphasize-lines: 3-6